-In addition, the Fifth Amended and Restated Memorandum and Articles of Association also provides that, if Legacy Shareholders hold more than ten percent (10%) of the Equity Interests of the post-closing issuer, then neither the post-closing issuer, nor any officer or agent of the post-closing issuer can take, or permit our subsidiaries to take, certain actions, without the approval of the affirmative vote of not less than a majority (50%) of the number of votes represented by the directors (excluding vacancies), which majority must include the Primary Minority Board Appointee, including but not limited to, initiating any liquidation, dissolution, bankruptcy filing or similar action, recapitalization, restructuring or reorganization, purchasing or otherwise acquiring all or any part of the assets or business of, or equity interest or other evidences of beneficial ownership of, invest in or participate in any joint venture, partnership or similar arrangement with, any person (other than the post-closing issuer or any of its subsidiaries), in each case in any transaction or series of related transactions involving a commitment in excess of \$10,000,000, entering into any related-party transactions, and appointing or removing the chief executive officer of the post-closing issuer.
+In addition, the Fifth Amended and Restated Memorandum and Articles of Association also provides that, if Legacy Shareholders hold more than ten percent (10%) of the Equity Interests of the post-closing issuer, then neither the post-closing issuer, nor any officer or agent of the post-closing issuer can take, or permit our subsidiaries to take, certain actions, without the approval of the affirmative vote of not less than a majority (50%) of the number of votes represented by the directors (excluding vacancies), which majority must include the Primary Minority Board Appointee.
+These actions include, but are not limited to, (i) initiating any liquidation, dissolution, bankruptcy filing or similar action, recapitalization, share combination or division, restructuring or reorganization, (ii) purchasing or otherwise acquiring all or any part of the assets or business of, or equity interest or other evidences of beneficial ownership of, invest in or participate in any joint venture, partnership or similar arrangement with, any person (other than the post-closing issuer or any of its subsidiaries), in each case in any transaction or series of related transactions involving a commitment in excess of \$10,000,000, (iii) entering into any related-party transactions, and (iv) appointing or removing the chief executive officer of the post-closing issuer.